johyexson/Cyclistic_BikeShare_Analysis/README.md

 The results at a glance.

 Questions:
-1) Which bikes were most frequently used by both casual riders and members?
+1) Which bike was most frequently used by both casual riders and members?
 ![](Graph_1.png)

 2) Which rider had the highest trip counts and how has it varied over the years?
 ![](Graph_2.png)

+3) What day recorded the most frequent rides and how has this changed over the years?
 ![](Graph_3.png)

 # Summary of Findings